Skip to content

 Karlslund — Örebro's cultural area

-Since 2009, our shop, paint factory and exhibition have been based in the old brick warehouse along the Svartån River in Örebro's cultural area Karlslund.
-Here, in the middle of nature but still close to the city, there is much to experience – whether you are looking for culture, inspiration or just a beautiful place to stroll around.
+Since 2009, our shop, color factory, and exhibition have been located in the old brick warehouse along Svartån in Örebro's cultural area Karlslund.
+Here, in the midst of nature but still close to the city, there is much to experience – whether you are looking for culture, inspiration, or just a beautiful place to stroll around.

-Karlslunds herrgård is the heart of the area.
-Here in the summer you can have a coffee in the garden, book in for a guided tour or let the children try out old craft techniques.
-In the winter, a Christmas table is set in the manor and in between it is possible to subscribe for parties and gatherings.
-In the wing of the manor is the charming Lantboden with a handpicked range of interior design, clothes and gifts.
+Karlslunds manor is the heart of the area.
+Here, you can enjoy a coffee in the garden during the summer, book a guided tour, or let the children try old craft techniques.
+In winter, a Christmas buffet is served in the manor, and in between, it can be booked for parties and gatherings.
+In the manor's wing, you will find the charming Lantboden with a handpicked selection of decor, clothing, and gifts.

 Karlslund is buzzing with creativity.
-In the old pig house, the blacksmith Lina – known from several of SVT's Sommartorp programs – works and shows off genuine blacksmithing craftsmanship.
-In the chicken and flower house you will find the glass artist Anna Höggren, who opens her shop for sales on the last weekend of every month.
+In the old pig house, the blacksmith Lina – known from several of SVT's Sommartorps programs – works and showcases genuine craftsmanship in metalwork.
+In the chicken and flower house, you will find the glass artist Anna Höggren, who opens her shop for sales on the last weekend of each month.

-The old dairy houses a state museum with sales of handmade glass and linen clothing.
-Tekniska kvarnen offers experiments and learning for both children and adults, and at Rojan Produkter you will find designer clothes in boiled linen, leather bags, Italian jewelry and a garden café to sit down at.
+In the old dairy, a statarmuseum coexists with the sale of handmade glass and linen clothing.
+The technical mill offers experiments and learning for both children and adults, and at Rojan Produkter, you will find designer clothes in boiled linen, leather bags, Italian jewelry, and a garden café to sit down at.

 After midsummer, we will open our own ice cream café for the third year in a row.
-Here we serve award-winning ice cream from Götlunda Ice Cream, which you can enjoy in the sun right outside the shop and our exhibition.
+Here, award-winning ice cream from Götlunda Glass is served, which you can enjoy in the sun just outside the shop and our exhibition.

 Take a trip to Lindbacka

-Feel free to continue your excursion two kilometers west along the Svartåbanan to Lindbacka bruk – a creative gathering place with Cozo Coffee (White Guide-recommended café and roastery), HEJ Kombucha brewery, art galleries, vintage shops and more.
+Feel free to continue the excursion two kilometers west along Svartåbanan to Lindbacka bruk – a creative gathering place with Cozo Coffee (White Guide-recommended café and roastery), HEJ Kombucha brewery, art galleries, vintage shops, and more.

 Next article Wood wool